rmi-mobility-data-science/replicaEVSE/docs/notes.md

 * run TNC simuluation -> load_curves
     - only change is public/home l2 logic

-* run PHEV using logic in the sharepoint file.

 * check on the charging and making sure we arent missing charging events.
 Try only adding chargin times when they start and not making 24 windows.

-* make script to automate the load curves:
-    - sedan, crossover, trucks
-    - single, multi-unit
-    - commercial, private
 * loop the years and outputs so we can get this done as fast as possible
 * ~~get matt to figure out charging numbers~~